2000–01 NHL season: Canada

 This was the third season of the league's Canadian national broadcast rights deals with CBC and the renamed Sportsnet (the latter was sold by CTV after acquiring rival TSN).
 CBC aired Saturday night Hockey Night in Canada regular season games, while Sportsnet's telecasts included Tuesday Night Hockey and other weeknight games.
 Coverage of the Stanley Cup playoffs continued to primarily be on CBC, while Sportsnet aired first round all-U.S. series.

 United States

 This was the second year of the league's five-year U.S. national broadcast rights deal with ESPN and ABC.
 ESPN and ESPN2 aired weeknight games throughout the regular season.
 ABC's coverage included the All-Star Game and then five weeks worth of regional games on Saturday afternoons between March and April.
 During the first two rounds of the playoffs, ESPN and ESPN2 aired selected games, while ABC had Saturday regional telecasts.
-Each U.S. team's regional broadcaster produced local coverage of first and second round games (except for those games on ABC).
-ABC's weekend telecasts continued into the Conference Finals, while ESPN had the rest of the third round games.
-ESPN then aired the first two games of the Stanley Cup Finals before the rest of the series shifted to ABC.
+Each U.S. team's regional broadcaster produced local coverage of first and second-round games (except for those games on ABC).
+ABC's weekend telecasts continued into the Conference Finals, while ESPN had the rest of the third-round games.
+ESPN then aired the first two games of the Stanley Cup Final before the rest of the series shifted to ABC.